 No. Each school district is required to calculate their unique property tax cap using an eight step formula provided by New York State.
 Some school districts will have a tax cap higher than two percent and others will have a tax cap lower than two percent dependent upon the values of all eight factors in their school calculation.
 The only factor in the entire calculation relating to two percent is the inflationary factor, which is a maximum of 2 percent or the Consumer Price Index.
+Since the Consumer Price Index was 1.81% for 2019, the inflationary factor in the formula is limited to 1.81%.
 The entire tax cap formula is posted on the District website.

 What is the breakdown of district costs?

 The preliminary 2020-21 budget issued on March 11, 2020 had the following breakdown:

 7.0% Debt Service and Transfers

 6.2% Contractual and Tuition Payments

 What is the connection of the state pension funds to Wall Street?